-Instead of taking a written final exam, which will be a 5 hour open notes take home exam, students can optionally do a final project.
+Instead of taking a written final exam, which will be a 5 hour open notes take home exam, students can optionally pursue a final project.
 Below are some suggestions for the ME 115(a) final project.
 However, you need not follow any of these suggestions for your project.
 While I would prefer individual projects, group projects are allowed with my consent.
 The quality of the group projects should be proportional to the number of students involved.

-Note that the same option of doing a final project or taking a written final exam will be offered in ME 115(b).
+Note that the same final project option will be offered in ME 115(b).
 Thus, some students may wish to choose a project that can be continued into the next quarter.